 "Architecture has long been one of James Welling's primary inspirations," notes Interior Design magazine, ". . .
 For the recent Chicago series, Welling has turned his attention to work by Ludwig Mies van der Rohe . . .
 Digital techniques were used to artificially saturate the photographs, imposing Welling's palette on the architect’s work.
 'I was especially interested in combining intense colors with the monochromatic colors of Mies,' Welling writes."

-Seascape, a new film by James Welling, makes its United States debut in the artist's current solo exhibition at the gallery.
+Seascape, a new film by James Welling, made its United States debut in the artist's solo exhibition at the gallery in 2017.

 In Seascape, Welling combines his family's past with the histories of cinema, photography, and painting.
 The film is an homage to the artist's grandfather, William C. Welling, who studied with the American Impressionist painter Wilson Irvine and corresponded with the seascape painter Frederick Waugh (1861-1940).
 In the early 1930s, Welling's grandfather shot black-and-white reversal footage of the Atlantic Ocean in Ogunquit, Maine, at the suggestion of Waugh.
 He used the footage to create oil painting which, in turn, is the basis for James Welling's Seascape.